 Should we be concerned about these trends?
 I think so, and public health experts agree.

 In a recent review of published studies, Luis Kazda and her colleagues (2021) report evidence that ADHD is being over-diagnosed and over-treated.

 In addition, they note that medication comes with side effects.
 And being stuck with a label of ADHD?
 That can sometimes have negative psychological consequences.

-So for kids who are wrongly diagnosed -- or who suffer from only mild ADHD symptoms -- diagnosis and treatment might do more harm that good (Kazda et al 2021).
+So for kids who are wrongly diagnosed — or who suffer from only mild or borderline ADHD symptoms — diagnosis and treatment might do more harm that good (Kazda et al 2021).

 Here I review current ideas about ADHD in children, including reasons for doubt and caution.

 It’s not a comprehensive account of ADHD, and it’s not meant to deny that some kids suffer from important attention or hyperactivity problems.
 If you think your child might have ADHD, you should discuss your concerns with a physician.

 But the following account provides an overview of the reasons why parents should exercise a healthy skepticism when it comes to diagnosing and medicating young children for ADHD.